in-dato-veritas/arcadia/public-reach-out.md

 * The availability and reliability of the service should not rely on trusting a third party, but rather on a **decentralised infrastructure** where incentives exist to always maintain the service live, regardless of the value or the sensitivity of the data stored.
 * Trust in the infrastructure, privacy around personal data and control over permissions will be core values of the Data Warehouse and by extension of Arcadia.
 It is paramount to show that, whether working directly or indirectly with personal data, these values are always ensured.

-More detailed information about the requirements for this module can be found here: https://github.com/in-dato-veritas/arcadia/blob/master/modules/data-warehouse.md
+More detailed information about the requirements for this module can be found [here](https://github.com/in-dato-veritas/arcadia/blob/master/modules/data-warehouse.md)

 #### The knowledge machine